Vasily Tropinin: Biography

 Vasily was born as a serf of Count Munnich in the village Korpovo of Novgorod guberniya.
 He was transferred to Count Morkov as part of the dowry of Munnich's daughter.
 Soon he was sent to Saint Petersburg to study the trade of a confectioner.
 Instead of learning his trade Tropinin secretly attended free drawing lessons in the Imperial Academy of Arts.

-In 1799, his owner allowed Tropinin's to study at the Academy as a non-degree student (Postoronny uchenik).
+In 1799, his owner allowed Tropinin to study at the Academy as a non-degree student (Postoronny uchenik).
 He took lessons from S. S. Schukin and was supported by the President of the Academy Alexander Sergeyevich Stroganov.
 In 1804 Tropinin's work Boy Grieving for a Dead Bird was exhibited in the Academy's exhibition and was noted by the Russian Empress at the time (most probably the Dowager Empress Maria Feodorovna).

 At the dawn of his success, Count Morkov recalled Tropinin from St. Petersburg to his Ukrainian estate Kukavka.
 Tropinin was appointed a confectioner and a lackey.
 Soon the owner changed his mind and assigned Tropinin to copy the works of European and Russian painters and produce portraits of the Morkovs.
 Tropinin also painted the local church.
-Tropinin spent around twenty years of his life in Ukraine, and many of his works from that time were of Ukrainian people and the Ukrainian country side.
+Tropinin spent around twenty years of his life in Ukraine, and many of his works from that time were of Ukrainian people and the Ukrainian countryside.

 Still Tropinin continued to work and study.
 As a well-established portraitist, he wrote:

 The most notable works of that period are Portrait of A. I. Tropinina, the Artist's Wife (1809), Portrait of Arseny Tropinin, son of the artist (c.
 1818), Portrait of the Writer and Historian N. M. Karamzin (1818).